Andalusian cadence: Modal vs. tonal

-A rigorous analysis should note that many chord progressions are likely to date back from an epoch prior to early Baroque (usually associated with birth of tonality).
+A rigorous analysis should note that many chord progressions are likely to come from an epoch prior to early Baroque (usually associated with birth of tonality).
 In such cases (also, that of the Andalusian cadence), explanations offered by tonality "neglect" the history and evolution of the chord progression in question.
 This is because harmonic analyses in tonal style use only two scales (major and minor) when explaining origins of chord moves.
 In exchange, the luxuriant modal system (i.e., the entirety of musical modes ever created and their specific harmonies – if existing) offers various plausible origins and explanations for every chord move.
 However, most classical (Baroque or subsequent) and popular music which makes use of the given chord progression might treat it itself in a tonal manner.

 A number of musicians and theorists (including renowned guitarist Manolo Sanlúcar) consider the Andalusian cadence as a chord progression built upon the Phrygian mode.
 Since tonality took the first chord in the progression for a tonic ("i"), the Phrygian notation (modal) of the cadence writes as following: iv – ♭III – ♭II – I (or, more commonly, but less correctly, iv – III – II – I).
 Though tonal functions have little in common with the Phrygian mode, the four chords could be roughly equalized.
 (The Phrygian mode is like a natural minor with step two lowered; however, step three switches between major and minor third, an equivalent to the subtonic/leading tone conflict in the tonal acceptation.)
 Thus, the "iv" corresponds to a subdominant chord, while "♭III" is the mediant and "I" is the tonic.
 The "♭II" chord has a dominant function, and may be thought of as a tritone substitution of "V", i.e., the Neapolitan sixth chord.
 (The only purpose for highlighting these "functions" is to compare between the modal and tonal views of the cadence.
 The mode involved in the cadence is not a pure Phrygian, but one whose third step occurs in both instances, minor and major third.
 This is unacceptable in tonality; hence, tonal functions cannot be used.
 A common mistake occurs when the given mode is thought of as major, given that the tonic chord is major.
 However, the Phrygian mode features a minor third and the "I" chord may be taken for a borrowed chord, i.e., a Picardy third.)

 When the VI chord, which may be added between III and ♭II (iv–III–VI–♭II–I) and cadenced upon, is the most characteristic contrasting tonal area, similar by analogy to the relative major of a minor key.

 Another modification gives the progression a more characteristically modal sound by simply replacing the VII with a vii chord.
 This alters the progression slightly; Amin – Gmin – Fmaj – E7.
 It can be found in "Chanela", by DiMeola / McLaughlin / De Lucia.
 Although this example is in the key of B minor, the applied principle is the same.